 - You have an existing account on either:

-If you have signed up for an account at the CloudLab website, simply open https://www.cloudlab.us/in your browser, click the “Log In” button, enter your username and password, and skip to the next part of the tutorial.
+If you have signed up for an account at the CloudLab website, simply open https://www.cloudlab.us/ in your browser, click the “Log In” button, enter your username and password.

 Once you have logged in to CloudLab, you will “instantiate” a “profile” to create an experiment.
 (An experiment in CloudLab is similar to a “slice” in GENI.)
 Profiles are CloudLab’s way of packaging up configurations and experiments so that they can be shared with others.
 Each experiment is separate: the experiment that you create for this tutorial will be an instance of a profile provided by the facility, but running on resources that are dedicated to you, which you have complete control over.
 This profile uses local disk space on the nodes, so anything you store there will be lost when the experiment terminates.

-The OpenStack cloud we will build in this tutorial is very small, but CloudLab has large clusters that can be used for larger-scale experiments.
+The OpenStack cloud we will build in this tutorial is very small, but CloudLab has additional hardware that can be used for larger-scale experiments.